 He went on to say “When you sit and think about it, 15 seconds to get a bet in, is pretty fast … It really requires this level of perfection and detail at every moment of what we call the market life cycle.
 Between creation, suspension, and then settlement, which is happening every 15 seconds across 2,500 baseball games across the entire course of the season, there’s a lot to get done in a short amount of time.”

 Of course, the entire purpose of the Pitch Clock is to speed up the game and generate more excitement.
 This also drives in-play handle for the entire industry as excitement builds and fans place more bets, faster.

 According to Nielsen Fan Insights, just over ½ of all MLB fans are also bettors, with 74% of MLB fans indicating they would be interested in betting if it were legal in their jurisdiction.

-With all of the talk about a pitch clock and micro-betting, one important element must also be addressed: video streaming technology.
+With all of the talk about a pitch clock and micro-betting one important element must also be addressed: video streaming technology.
 MLB and its sportsbook partners will not see the growth in revenue they expect if fans cannot Watch and Bet in real-time.

 Sportsbooks must leverage technology that eliminates video latency - the delay between something happening on the field of play and when it shows up on a user’s device - so the data they receive from data providers like Sportradar is in sync with the video they receive.
 This is where Phenix comes in.
-We’re able to deliver streams with less than ½ second of latency at broadcast quality and scale and synchronize video playback across all devices so everyone sees each pitch at the same time, every time, and is perfectly synchronized with the data.
+We’re able to deliver streams with less than ½ second of latency at broadcast quality and scale and synchronize video playback across all devices so everyone sees each pitch at the same time, every time and is also synchronized with the data.